-We also must expand our own manufacturing capacity to support the planned growth of our clinical pipeline.
-Moreover, we will need to expand our manufacturing capacity to supply commercial quantities of the active pharmaceutical ingredients for our product candidates if they are approved for marketing.
-This will require substantial additional expenditures, and we will need to hire and train significant numbers of employees and managerial personnel to staff our facility.
+Expanding our manufacturing capacity to supply commercial quantities of the active pharmaceutical ingredients for our late-stage product candidates if they are approved for marketing, and to supply clinical drug material to support the continued growth of our clinical programs, will require substantial additional expenditures, and we will need to hire and train significant numbers of employees and managerial personnel to staff our manufacturing and supply chain operations.
 Start-up costs can be large and scale-up entails significant risks related to process development and manufacturing yields.
-The FDA and analogous foreign regulatory authorities must determine that our manufacturing facilities comply, or continue to comply, with cGMP requirements for both clinical and commercial production and license them, or continue to license them, accordingly.
-We may not successfully expand or establish sufficient manufacturing capabilities or manufacture our products economically or in compliance with cGMPs and other regulatory requirements, and we and our collaborators may not be able to build or procure additional capacity in the required timeframe to meet commercial demand for VEGF-Trap-Eye, ZALTRAPTM, or our other late-stage product candidates if they receive regulatory approval, and to continue to meet the requirements of our clinical programs.
-This would interfere with our efforts to successfully commercialize VEGF Trap-Eye, ZALTRAPTM, and our other late-stage product candidates if they receive regulatory approval and could also delay our clinical development programs.
-As a result, our business, financial condition, and results of operations may be materially harmed.
+In addition, we may face difficulties or delays in developing or acquiring the necessary production equipment and technology to manufacture sufficient quantities of our product candidates at reasonable costs and in compliance with applicable regulatory requirements.
+The FDA and analogous foreign regulatory authorities must determine that our existing and any expanded manufacturing facilities comply, or continue to comply, with cGMP requirements for both clinical and commercial production and license them, or continue to license them, accordingly, and such facilities must also comply with applicable environmental, safety, and other governmental permitting requirements.
+We may not successfully expand or establish sufficient manufacturing capabilities or manufacture our products economically or in compliance with cGMPs and other regulatory requirements, and we and our collaborators may not be able to build or procure additional capacity in the required timeframe to meet commercial demand for our late-stage product candidates if they receive regulatory approval, and to continue to meet the requirements of our clinical programs.
+This would interfere with our efforts to successfully commercialize EYLEATM, ZALTRAPTM, and ARCALYST[®] for the prevention of gout flares in patients initiating uric acid-lowering treatment if they receive regulatory approval, and could also delay or require us to discontinue one or more of our cl